 The Children's Garden is a wonderland of interactive and educational elements that will engage the imagination.
 Garden plots with edible plants provide the opportunity for children to dig in the dirt and learn how food grows.
-A water pump in the center of the garden is a popular attraction as kids of all ages fill small watering cans and dispense the contents onto vegetable and herb plants.
+A water pump in the center of the garden is a popular attraction as kids of all ages fill small watering cans and pour the water onto vegetable and herb plants.
 Children can venture underground and see the hidden world of plant root systems and soil organisms.
 The garden produces hundreds of pounds of fruits and vegetables which are donated to Campus Kitchen, a student-powered organization that provides pre-made meals and grocery bags to families in need in the Athens area.

 (Not currently open during the pandemic.)
 Adventure awaits in the forest where an accessible canopy walk leads to a treehouse overlooking the woodland play area below.
 The flying squirrel hammock is a perfect place to sit and take in the tree canopy and creatures above.
 Below the treehouse, children can investigate the forest floor, climb through rope tunnels, and explore many other interactive elements.

 The goal of the garden environment is to emphasize the importance of nature, healthy food, and healthy bodies - a goal which it is already achieving.
 The garden is bursting with exciting activities that will capture and engage the imagination!

 Plan a visit to the State Botanical Garden to enjoy the Children's Garden, plant conservatory, formal gardens, and beautiful trails through the woods and along the Middle Oconee River!
 Check the State Botanical Garden of Georgia's listing on our website to find out what events are occurring at the Garden.